Pierre-Thibault/backup/README.md

 # backup

-A script to back a folder as encrypted archives.
+A script to backup a folder as encrypted archives.

 ## Description